-Most companies can be restructured and most can cut costs see our guide to cost cutting here even if the directors think they have cut costs.
-Most can increase prices (yes I know many of you think you cannot) most can increase margins.
+Most companies can be restructured and most can cut costs - see our guide to cost cutting here , even if the directors think they have cut costs.
+Most can increase prices (yes I know many of you think you cannot) and most can increase margins.
 Almost every business can collect its cash in quicker.

 If all of these things are taken together, then even distressed companies can see a viable future.
 The directors that we meet have a view of what their business is capable of, but they feel hamstrung by employment regulations, lease obligations, landlord and tenant relationships, for example.